RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

     aquaculture industry will be able to be used worldwide with simple adaptations.
 splitSection:
-  heading: Land based Fish Farming
+  heading: Land Based Fish Farming
   left: >-
-    ### For a sustainable future
+    ### For a Sustainable Future

     Globally land-based aquaculture facilities are increasingly being considered